Nexmo/station/_documentation/messaging/sms/guides/global-messaging.md

     It is the east, and
     ```

-If you use [SMPP](messaging/sms-api/smpp-access) rather than REST, the default character encoding is Latin 1 ([ISO-8859-1]).
+If you use [SMPP](/messaging/sms/guides/SMPP-access) rather than REST, the default character encoding is Latin 1 ([ISO-8859-1]).
 Binary and unicode are supported following the [SMPP 3.4] specification.
-You change the encoding of messages sent using SMPP in the `API settings` in (link:https://dashboard.nexmo.com text: Dashboard).
+You change the encoding of messages sent using SMPP in the `API settings` in [Dashboard](https://dashboard.nexmo.com).
 Changes take effect after an SMPP rebind.

 Before you start your messaging campaign:

 1. Check the format to send your message in.
 You can see the full UTF-8 character set [here](http://www.fileformat.info/info/charset/UTF-8/list.htm):

     Use <http://www.url-encode-decode.com/> to see if your message can be URL encoded.
-If you need to use another format, set the *type* parameter in your [request](messaging/sms-api/api-reference#request).
+If you need to use another format, set the *type* parameter in your [request](/api/sms#request).

-2. If you need to use unicode, check if unicode is supported in the country you are sending to [Country Specific Features](#country_specific_features).
+2. If you need to use unicode, check if unicode is supported in the country you are sending to [Country Specific Features](#country-specific-features).

-3. For messages where you have not set [type](messaging/sms-api/api-reference#parameters) to `text`, check that your user's handset supports the format.
+3. For messages where you have not set [type](/api/sms#parameters) to `text`, check that your user's handset supports the format.
 For example, a US handset may not display Arabic.

 ## Concatenation